How to Hire International Contractors in 6 Steps

 When you’ve decided which foreign independent contractor you want to partner with, discuss the offer with them.
 This is a less formal process than an employee offer and is usually a simple discussion on terms.
 Once you agree, you’ll formalize everything in an independent contractor agreement, which states the work scope and project details clearly.
 Both parties should sign it.

 Compliance Tip: If an independent contractor agreement is challenged, a court or governing body will glance at the agreement but will thoroughly evaluate the actual day-to-day relationship of the parties.
-It is critical that you have a contract in place, but it’s equally important that you treat the independent contractor as a non-employee.
+While having a contract is critical, it’s equally important that you treat the contractor as a non-employee.
 Do not control when they work, provide them with equipment, and assign them a supervisor.
 All of this could be evidence of an employment relationship, leading to costly fines.
+Read more about properly classifying your workers below.

-There should be a specific clause in the contract stating that the parties are not entering into an employer-employee relationship, instead entering into a contractor relationship.
+One of the important steps on how to hire international contractors is using a compliant work agreement.
+There should be a specific clause in the contract stating that the parties are not entering into an employer-employee relationship, but instead entering into a contractor relationship.

 Mere words, however, are not enough.
 That’s why it’s important for the scope of work to clearly show the foreign contractor has complete control over how and when they work, helping solidify the independent contractor status of the worker.
 If you require daily check-ins, for example, that could be seen as the beginning of an employment relationship.